• Art Magazine

 The ideal portrait of a woman: beauty and symbolism

-The Renaissance portrait of a woman was rarely merely a likeness; it was a coded message.
+The Renaissance portrait of a woman was rarely just a likeness; it was a coded message.
 Blue eyes, fair skin, and a high (often plucked) forehead were seen as signs of nobility, chastity, and obedience.
 The attractive woman was a social construct; her profile portrait was more a combination of virtues than a reflection of her personality.

 Social status was not only worn; it was painted.